reflectivity/file_format/specification.md

 #         scheme:               * one of angle-dispersive / energy-dispersive / angle- and energy-dispersive
 ```

 The idea here is to list all files used for the data reduction.
-The actual corrections and probably the used algorithme are mentioned in the section `reduction.corrections`.
+The actual corrections and probably the used algorithem are mentioned in the section `reduction.corrections`.

 ### data reduction

 This section is **mandatory** whenever some kind of data reduction was performed.

-An example where it is not required is the output of an x-ray lab source, as long as no normalisation or absorber correction has been performed.
+An example where it is not required is the output of an x-ray lab source, as long as no normalization or absorber correction has been performed.

 The content of this section should contain enough information to rerun the reduction, either by explicitly hosting all the required information, or by referring to a Nexus representation, a notebook or a log file.